sensiblecodeio/custard/README.md

 (It only installs the right version if you're using quantal quetzal. hahaha)  Install PhantomJS 1.6.x if you can.

+## Install zombie

+The tests require a specially patched version of zombie:

+    cd ~/sw     # switch to directory containing all our repos. git clone git@github.com:scraperwiki/zombie.git
+    cd zombie
+    npm link
+    cd ../custard
+    npm link zombie     # Makes custard use our local copy of zombie

 # Every time you need to develop custard: